john-bieren/scriptura/README.md

 # scriptura

-A CLI app for reading the Bible by book, chapter(s), or verse(s); uses the Douay-Rheims 1899 American Edition (DRA) version of the Bible.
+A command line utility for reading the Bible by book, chapter(s), or verse(s); uses the Douay-Rheims 1899 American Edition (DRA) version of the Bible.

 ## Usage